A-List Tips from Networking Experts to Help You Network Like A Boss

-“To succeed in this world you have to be known to people.” – Sonia Sotomayor
+“To succeed in this world you have to be known to people.” – Justice Sonia Sotomayor

 Let’s face it, networking is intimidating.
 I used to be such an extrovert!
 I loved meeting people, talking about my business, and making new connections.
-Lately, every event consists of me hiding in the middle of a group of familiar people, using them like Captain America’s shield, and deflecting every conversation.
-When we recently launched our new event series, Pints & Pros: Networking with a Purpose!, all I could think about was just how anxiety-provoking networking is for me.
+Previously, every event consists of me hiding in the middle of a group of familiar people, using them like Captain America’s shield, and deflecting every conversation.

 According to Hannah Fleishmann, Inbound Recruiting Manager at HubSpot, being prepared isn’t just stuffing your pockets with business cards and developing your two-minute elevator pitch.
 Instead, she writes that coming prepared for an event involves scanning the guest list and then looking attendees up on LinkedIn to learn more about them.
 That way, when you create your plan, you can have an idea of who you want to meet and seek them out once you arrive.

 Don’t just show up to a networking event.
-Instead, Keith Ferrazzi, Author of Never Eat Alone and Who’s Got Your Back, says to make a plan like you would any other marketing or advertising project.
+Instead, Keith Ferrazzi, Author of Never Eat Alone and Who’s Got Your Back, says to make a plan like you would any other marketing project.
 What is your goal and how do you plan to achieve it?
-When you make your plan, you are more likely to feel confident entering an event because you have a clear agenda of action items you want to accomplish.
-Start with why you’re attending the event, who you want to talk to, what you hope to get out of those connections.
+When you make a plan, you’re more likely to feel confident entering an event because you have a clear agenda of action items you want to accomplish.
+Start with why you’re attending the event, who you want to talk to, and what you hope to get out of those connections.
 Most importantly, what are you going to do post-event to foster a deeper relationship?

 In my experience, bringing friends or people I know to networking events can make it harder to put myself out there.
 However, it can be super beneficial to bring a friend who can act as a sort of “Hype Girl,” according to Sherry Jhawar of Blended Strategy Group.
 It can be awkward to boast about your achievements.
 That’s why Jhawar says to bring a friend or colleague along that can do it for you.
 Don’t forget to do the same for them.

-An obvious, but an admittedly overlooked tip, is to first look at other attendees nametags before creating yours.
+An obvious, but overlooked, tip is to first look at other attendees’ nametags before creating yours.
 Before adding your resume to your chest, Vanessa Van Edwards, Lead Investigator at Science of People, recommends scanning the room.
 That way, if everyone seems to be on a first-name basis, you don’t find yourself listing your past three employers.
-Also, if everyone is putting their company name and you’re not feeling it, try adding a fun catchphrase like, “non-spammy sales guy” or “margarita aficionado” (that one was purely for us, but it would definitely grab our attention).
+Also, if everyone is putting their company name and you’re not feeling it, try adding a fun catchphrase like, “non-spammy sales guy” or “margarita aficionado.” (that one was purely for us, but it would definitely grab our attention)

 Networking can be stressful because it’s like we’ve been trained to feel like we have to build on a conversation.
 John says, “I work in IT at [local computer company] and specialize in supertechnicaljargonyoudontunderstand.”
 You naturally want to contribute, but don’t know what to say, so “that sounds cool” comes out.
 Commence awkward silence.
 Instead, Laura Katen, President of Katen Consulting, recommends having a few back-pocket questions that can steer the conversation when you admittedly have no idea what the other person is talking about.